Cohomological Mackey 2-functors: Recollections

 \section{Recollections}

 We fix a commutative ring~$\kk$ throughout the article.

 \begin{Ter} We use the language of bicategories, 2-categories (\ie strict bicategories), pseudo-functors etc., in a standard way as recalled in \cite[App.\,A]{BalmerDellAmbrogio20}.
 For simplicity, a \emph{$\kk$-linear} category means an \emph{additive} category enriched over $\kk$-modules.
-Similarly, a \emph{$\kk$-linear} bicategory~$\cat{B}$ means one in which all Hom categories $\cat B(X,Y)$ and all horizontal composition functors are $\kk$-linear, and which admits direct sums of objects.
+Similarly, a \emph{$\kk$-linear} bicategory~$\cat{B}$ means one in which all Hom categories $\cat B(X,Y)$ and all horizontal composition functors are $\kk$-linear, and which admits finite direct sums of objects.
 A pseudo-functor $\cat F$ is \emph{$\kk$-linear} if each functor $\cat F_{X,Y}$ is $\kk$-linear -- thus automatically preserves directs sums.
 We call a contravariant pseudo-functor \emph{additive} if it turns coproducts of objects into products, as in \Mack{1} below. \end{Ter}

-\begin{Rec} An additive category is \emph{idempotent-complete} if every idempotent endomorphism $e= e^2$ on an object $x$ admits an image, so that $x\cong \mathrm{Im}(e)\oplus \mathrm{Im}(1-e)$ identifying $e$ with the matrix $\mathrm{diag}(1,0)$.
+\begin{Rec} An additive category is \emph{idempotent-complete} if every idempotent endomorphism $e= e^2$ on an object $X$ has an image, so that $X\cong \mathrm{Im}(e)\oplus \mathrm{Im}(1-e)$ identifying $e$ with the matrix $\mathrm{diag}(1,0)$.
 Recall from \cite[\S\,A.7]{BalmerDellAmbrogio20} that a $\kk$-linear bicategory $\cat B$ is \emph{block-complete} if its Hom categories are idempotent-complete and if every decomposition of an identity 2-cell $\id_{\Id_X}$ in orthogonal idempotent 2-cells induces a direct sum decomposition of the object~$X$; so idempotent 2-cells split 1-cells and objects in directs sums.
-Every $\kk$-linear $\cat B$ admits a \emph{block-completion} \mbox{$\cat B\hookrightarrow \cat B^\flat$}, the universal $\kk$-linear pseudo-functor into a block-complete bicategory $\cat B^\flat$. \end{Rec}
+Every $\kk$-linear bicategory~$\cat B$ admits a \emph{block-completion} \mbox{$\cat B\hookrightarrow \cat B^\flat$}, the universal $\kk$-linear pseudo-functor into a block-complete bicategory $\cat B^\flat$.
+The precise construction of $\cat{B}^\flat$ is not difficult but requires some work.
+It can be found in~\cite[A.7.22]{BalmerDellAmbrogio20}.
+Suffice it to say that it is a categorification of Karoubi's classical idea to replace objects~$X$ by pairs $(X,e)$ where~$e=e^2\colon X\to X$ is an idempotent on~$X$, suitably adapted to the 2-categorical setting, \ie applied to both 0-cells (objects) and to 1-cells (as objects of the $\Hom$-categories). \end{Rec}